 One of the main components of the plan approved by Council is enhanced enforcement.
 As the program becomes fully operational and the coverage area expands, a more efficient method of enforcement is crucial to its overall success.
 Absent parking meters that visually indicate when a violation has occurred, Hayward has utilized the dated practice of tire chalking for parking enforcement.
-This method is time consuming, inefficient, and hinders the ability of enforcement personnel to provide the necessary daily coverage.
+This method is time consuming, inefficient, and hinders the ability of enforcement personnel to provide the necessary daily coverage in all permit parking areas.

-Staff will request approval from Council to appropriate funds for the purchase of an LPR equipped vehicle and other related equipment.
+Staff requests approval from Council to appropriate funds for the purchase of a LPR equipped vehicle and other related equipment.
 LPR technology would allow faster and more efficient parking enforcement, which would also result in a higher success rate for the program.
 Staff recommends the purchase of the following equipment required to start operations: